April 17, 1977: The Apple II debuts at the West Coast Computer Faire, positioning Apple at the forefront of the looming personal computer revolution.

 The Apple II also queued up Cupertino’s first “killer app” — spreadsheet program VisiCalc.

-While Apple later moved away from the Apple II product line (much to the annoyance of Steve Wozniak), this machine put Apple on the map.
+While Apple later moved away from the Apple II product line (much to the annoyance of co-founder Steve Wozniak), this machine put Apple on the map.
 And the West Coast Computer Faire is where the world got its first glimpse.